 QMA has dedicated significant resources to the oversight of fulfilling our stewardship activities.
 These include:

-- QMA’s ESG Steering Council is made up of senior firm executives, including our CEO and CIO.
-The Council advises on our ESG, Active Ownership and Responsible Investment policies, shapes our ESG research agenda and oversees our annual reporting as a signatory to, and/or supporter of various responsible investment-related principles and codes.
+- QMA’s ESG Steering Council, comprised of senior firm executives, oversees all of our ESG efforts.
+The Council advises on our ESG and Responsible Investment policies, shapes our ESG research agenda and oversees our annual reporting as a signatory to, and/or supporter of various responsible investment-related principles and codes.

-- QMA’s Proxy Voting Committee, which includes representatives from our Investment, Operations, Compliance, Risk and Legal teams.
+- QMA’s Proxy Voting Committee includes representatives from our Investment, Operations, Compliance, Risk and Legal teams along with our Senior Governance Officer.
 This committee is responsible for updating and interpreting our proxy voting policy, identifying conflicts of interest and periodically assessing the effectiveness of our policy and procedures.
 The committee also oversees the services provided by our third-party proxy voting facilitator by reviewing management reports and performing periodic reviews of the proxy vendor.

 Our investment and distribution teams have received, and will continue to receive, intensive training on our ESG efforts and investment integration approach.
 Our ongoing research underlying the approach is regularly presented at our routine research meeting.
 External experts are also invited to speak to our investment, sales and marketing teams from a variety of ESG thought leadership organizations, including leading academics, non-profit groups (such as SASB), our ESG data providers and other investment firms on the both the buy- and sell-side.